sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/dev_prepare.md

 csp test root@192.168.233.1:/home
 ```

-By this command, we succeed upload the `test` executable file to Axera-Pi via rndis protocol by `scp` commmand.
+By this command, we succeed upload the `test` executable file to Axera-Pi via rndis protocol by `scp` command.
 And note that the password requirement of running command above is `root`.

 Then we can run `test` executable file on Axera-Pi.